Meet GDPR Requirements with ChainSec

 To meet GDPR requirements, your organization needs to:

-• Risk assessments and Data Protection Impact Assessments (DPIA) for personal data processing.
+Risk management for Data Protection Impact Assessments (DPIA)

 See ChainSec in action